Master of Arts (MA) or Licentiate (PhL) in Philosophy

 A foreign language examination committee, appointed by the Dean, will be responsible for the preparation and the grading of the examination.
 For further particulars, see the Foreign Language Examination Guidelines.

-Copies of past Language Examinations will be available in advance of the examination dates and can be obtained in Aquinas Hall, room 200.
+Copies of past Language Examinations will be available in advance of the examination dates and can be obtained from the Dean's Office in 100 Aquinas Hall.

 Continuous Enrollment of Graduate Students

 Every graduate is required to maintain continuous enrollment from the date of first registration until a degree program is completed.
 A student who fails to maintain continuous enrollment under one of the options available is presumed to have withdrawn from the university and consequently must be petition for readmission.

 In order to maintain continuous enrollment, students are obliged to register at the beginning of the fall and spring semesters.
 Failure to meet the deadlines appearing on the University's Academic Calendar for registration, as well as for adding or dropping a course, may result in a financial penalty or, at worst, effective dismissal from the university.
 It is the student's responsibility to be aware of such deadlines.
 For full-time enrollment options, see the website of the Dean of Graduate Studies.

 A student in good standing who must interrupt their studies for adequate reasons, such as prolonged ill health or military service, or other circumstances resulting in involuntary interruption of graduate studies, may apply for Academic Leave.
 Academic Leave is granted for a stated period, usually not to exceed two semesters or one year.